LZ 129 Hindenburg: Design and development

 The Zeppelin Company had proposed LZ 128 in 1929, after the world flight of the LZ 127 Graf Zeppelin.
 This ship was to be approximately 245 m long and carry 140000 m3 of hydrogen.
-Ten Maybach engines were to power five tandem engine cars (a plan from 1930 only showed four).
+Ten Maybach engines were to power five tandem engine cars (a plan from 1930 showed only four).
 The disaster of the British airship R 101 prompted the Zeppelin Company to reconsider the use of hydrogen, therefore scrapping the LZ 128 in favour of a new airship designed for helium, the LZ 129.
 Initial plans projected the LZ 129 to have a length of 248 m, but 11 m was dropped from the tail in order to allow the ship to fit in Lakehurst Hangar No. 1.

 Manufacturing of components began in 1931, but construction of the Hindenburg did not commence until March 1932.
 The delay was largely due to Daimler-Benz designing and refining the LOF-6 diesel engines to reduce weight while fulfilling the output requirements set by the Zeppelin Company.

 Hindenburg had a duralumin structure, incorporating 15 Ferris wheel-like main ring bulkheads along its length, with 16 cotton gas bags fitted between them.
 The bulkheads were braced to each other by longitudinal girders placed around their circumferences.
 The airship's outer skin was of cotton doped with a mixture of reflective materials intended to protect the gas bags within from radiation, both ultraviolet (which would damage them) and infrared (which might cause them to overheat).
 The gas cells were made by a new method pioneered by Goodyear using multiple layers of gelatinized latex rather than the previous goldbeater's skins.
 In 1931 the Zeppelin Company purchased 5000 kg of duralumin salvaged from the wreckage of the October 1930 crash of the British airship R101.